Credits: 3-1-0-10 ( 1 hour of tutorial every week)

 cycles and acyclic graphs.

-Trees, spanning tree, networks.
+Trees, spanning trees, networks.

 Divisibility, primes, division theorem, Euclid's gcd/extended Euclid's algorithm, Unique factorization domain.